georgestein/lhco_data_handler/README.md

-# Scripts to transform particle event data to easier summary statistics, used in my submission to the LHCO2020
+# Scripts to transform particle event data to easier summary statistics, used in my submission to the LHC Olympics 2020

 make_pyjet_images.py: First code to run, to find jets from lhc events, make jet images and get jet summaries, and save to disk as .npz files